gmarkall/nbep-7/README.md

         - `pointer`: The pointer to the beginning of the region to pin.
         - `size`: The size of the region to pin.
         - `mapped`: Whether the region should also be mapped into device memory.

+        Returns a `MappedMemory` or `PinnedMemory` instance that refers to the allocated memory, depending on whether the region was mapped into device memory.
         """
         raise NotImplementedError